RyanLucas3/HR_Neural_Networks/README.md

  HR can be implemented for neural network training with minimal disruption to typical training pipelines.
 The core output of the code is a Pytorch loss function which can be optimized via ordinary backpropagation commands.
 For example, see below for a contrast between regular training and HR training.

+ **Note: this example is not fully self-contained and is just to give an indication for experienced Pytorch users**.
+See our [MNIST colab tutorial](https://colab.research.google.com/drive/1d5BZvCDGWHS_UxFR77YneKGB3mMGR-tY?usp=sharing) for a fully worked example.

 ### Natural training

 ```python